-The best way to contact me is via E-mail, or I can set up a time for individual Zoom sessions
+The best way to contact me is via weekly office hour sessions or E-mail, or I can set up a time for individual Zoom sessions or in-person meetings.

 Course Description This course will focus on the analysis and interpretation of microbiological data using R language and other command line tools with a series of examples that range in complexity.
 Students will analyze various types of microbiological data, including Ranse, 16SrRNA gene sequencing, direct and indirect microbial growth measurements, and microbial bioproducts, among others.
 Finally, students will use good practices for data reproducibility.